Need Help? Give us a call.

 In other words, everyone has their own copy of the ledger….
 But nobody can make a change without everyone agreeing to it.
 It’s a democratic system.

-To really get blockchain explained, let’s break down a blockchain system into its 3 most important parts:
+To really get blockchain explained, let’s break down a blockchain system into its three most important parts:

 Depending on the permissions of the blockchain, it can be public, and open to anyone with a computer, or private, accessible only by specific members.
 Each computer is called a node, and it makes up one part of the network of participants in the blockchain.